Shared success through community, collaboration and innovation

-Our Code of Conduct sets down the standards of behaviour expected of all individuals participating in activities:
+Our Code of Conduct sets down the standards of behaviour expected of all individuals participating in activities.

-- It is expected that individuals participating in activities do so with a genuine intention to collaborate and build collective wisdom in innovation.
+- Individuals participating in activities do so genuinely intending to collaborate and build collective wisdom in innovation.

 - All participants accept responsibility for protecting confidential material and IP by not disclosing it in the collaborative forum environment.
 Participants should assume that all forums are public, which they may well be if guests are present or the session is being recorded (see below).